 All participants will keep their finished painting.

 Click here to see what will be provided by the instructor and what optional supplies you can bring if you wish.

 About the Instructor:

-David Michael Salerno is a representational oil painter with interest in landscape (including plein air), still-life, figurative and portrait painting.
+David Michael Salerno is a representational oil painter with an interest in landscape (including plein air), still-life, figurative, and portrait painting.
 Noticing his interest in drawing as a young boy, his artist mother bought him an instructional drawing set.
 David painted throughout his life, even during his years as a practicing cardiologist.
 In Minneapolis, he attended the Atelier Lack, where he obtained a foundation in classical drawing and painting.
-Upon retiring from his medical career, David has focused on his passion for painting.
+Upon retiring from his medical career, David focused on his passion for painting.